BDC Hamburger Icon

 Components of a scalable business model

-A scalable business model looks different for every organization.
-You may have a stand-alone product or service that can easily operate remotely.
-Or, you may have a business model with a low barrier to entry.
-For example, a business like Uber can exist as long as customers need rides and people are willing to drive those riders.
+Every organization’s scalable business model is unique.
+It may involve a stand-alone product or service that can easily operate remotely or a model with a low barrier to entry.
+For example, a business like Uber can exist as long as customers need rides and people are willing to drive them.

-No matter your specific business, a scalable business model should include these three components:
+No matter what your specific business is, a scalable business model should include these three components.

 1. Standardization